 - A complete syllabus from the course that provides a full course description

 - A brief description of the writing projects for the course

 - The grade weights of these papers, and required page length or word counts of essays

-- The course schedule
+- The course schedule with dates

 Please note that if you have taken two courses in a first-year composition course sequence, at least one of those courses must include instruction in research writing and assign a major research paper of 2500-3000 words in order for you to receive full credit for the requirement at UIUC.